sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 **Exercise 4.**
-A newly developed product started off with some basic unit tests but later on decided to only add integration tests and system tests for the new code that was written.
+A newly developed product started off with some basic unit tests but later on decided to add only integration and system tests for the new code that was written.
 This was because a user interacts with the system as a whole and therefore these types of tests were considered more valuable.
-Thus, unit tests became less prevalent, whereby integration tests and system tests became a more crucial part of the test suite.
-This transition can be described as:
+Therefore unit tests became less prevalent, while integration and system tests became a more crucial part of the test suite.
+Which of the following describes this transition?

 1. Transitioning from a testing pyramid to an ice-cream cone pattern
 2. Transitioning from an ice-cream cone anti-pattern to a testing pyramid